-The AD7710 is a sigma-delta A/D converter with on-chip digital filtering for measuring wide dynamic range, low frequency signals in applications such as weigh scale, industrial control, or process control.
+The AD7712 is a sigma-delta A/D converter with on-chip digital filtering, intended for the measurement of wide dynamic range, low frequency signals such as those in industrial control or process control applications.
 It contains a sigma-delta (or charge-balancing) ADC, a calibration microcontroller with on-chip static RAM, a clock oscillator, a digital filter, and a bidirectional serial communications port.

-The part contains two programmable gain differential analog input channels.
-The gain range is from 1 to 128 allowing the part to accept unipolar signals of 0 mV to 20 mV and 0 V to 2.5 V, or bipolar signals in the range of ± 20 mV to ± 2.5 V when the reference input voltage equals 2.5 V. The input signal to the selected analog input channel is continuously sampled at a rate determined by the frequency of the master clock, MCLK IN, and the selected gain (see Table III).
-A charge-balancing A/D converter (sigma-delta modulator) converts the sampled signal into a digital pulse train whose duty cycle contains the digital information.
-The programmable gain function on the analog input is also incorporated in this sigma-delta modulator with the input sampling frequency being modified to give the higher gains.
-A sinc3 digital low-pass filter processes the output of the sigma-delta modulator and updates the output register at a rate determined by the first notch frequency of the filter.
+The part contains two analog input channels, one programmable gain differential input, and one programmable gain high level single-ended input.
+The gain range on both inputs is from 1 to 128.
+For the AIN1 input, this means that the input can accept unipolar signals of between 0 mV and 20 mV and 0 mV and $\pm 2.5 \text{ V}$ or bipolar signals in the range from $\pm 20 \text{ mV}$ to $\pm 2.5 \text{ V}$ when the reference input voltage equals 2.5 V. The input voltage range for the AIN2 input is $\pm 4 \times V{REF}/GAIN$ and is $\pm 10 \text{ V}$ with the nominal reference of 2.5 V and a gain of 1.
+The input signal to the selected analog input channel is continuously sampled at a rate determined by the frequency of the master clock, MCLK IN, and the selected gain (see Table III).
+A chargebalancing A/D converter (sigma-delta modulator) converts the sampled signal into a digital pulse train whose duty cycle contains the digital information.
+The programmable gain function on the analog input is also incorporated in this sigmadelta modulator with the input sampling frequency being modified to give the higher gains.
+A sinc3 digital low-pass filter processes the output of the sigma-delta modulator and updates the output register at a rate determined by the first notch frequency of this filter.
 The output data can be read from the serial port randomly or periodically at any rate up to the output register update rate.
 The first notch of this digital filter (and therefore its -3 dB frequency) can be programmed via an on-chip control register.
-The programmable range for this first notch frequency is 9.76 Hz to 1.028 kHz, giving a programmable range for the -3 dB frequency of 2.58 Hz to 269 Hz.
+The programmable range for this first notch frequency is from 9.76 Hz to 1.028 kHz, giving a programmable range for the -3 dB frequency of 2.58 Hz to 269 Hz.

 Figure 2b.
-Output Noise vs. Gain and Notch Frequency (Gains of 16 to 128)
+Plot of Output Noise vs. Gain and Notch Frequency (Gains of 16 to 128)

 The basic connection diagram for the part is shown in Figure 3.
-This figure shows the AD7710 in the external clocking mode with both the AV{DD} and DV{DD} pins being driven from the analog 5 V supply.
-Some applications have separate supplies for both AV{DD} and DV{DD} , and in some cases, the analog supply exceeds the 5 V digital supply (see the Power Supplies and Grounding section).
+This shows the AD7712 in the external clocking mode with both the AV{DD} and DV{DD} pins of the AD7712 being driven from the analog 5 V supply.
+Some applications will have separate supplies for both AV{DD} and DV{DD} , and in some of these cases, the analog supply will exceed the 5 V digital supply (see the Power Supplies and Grounding section).